 Composting in a city

-First, get yourself a bin (Planet Natural has some options at the bottom of their page here) to keep your compost in – one that you can tuck into a cabinet or under your sink.
-If you stick to the above list of compostable items, the bin won’t smell awful, but a lid will be useful to contain any wafting as well as any unwanted pests commonly found in cities.
+First and foremost, get yourself a bin (Planet Natural has some options at the bottom a of their page here) to keep your compost in— one that you can tuck into a cabinet or under your sink.
+If you stick to the list above, the bin won’t smell awful, but a lid will still be useful to contain any wafting as well as any unwanted pests commonly found in cities.

 If your city doesn’t, here are your alternative options: